covalenthq/orbital/README.md

 # Orbital

-This repo contains a set of scripted tasks to automate the initial infrastructure setup tasks for a Kubernetes cluster.
+Orbital is a tool for the release management and deployment of applications and infrastructure components in a Kubernetes cluster.

 ## Runtime environment setup (macOS)